CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/README.md

 ![](images/showcase.gif)

 This project implements a GPU-parallelized raytracer using the DirectX Raytracing API.
 The raytracer can render triangle, box, sphere, and metaball primitives.
+It uses axis-aligned bounding boxes around primitives to avoid evaluating primitive collisions on rays that miss each object's bounding volume.
 It supports a phong shading model with a raytraced reflective component, atmospheric perspective fog, and raytraced shadows.

 ![](images/raydepthfps.png)